 Kristina Marie Darling is a poet, essayist, and critic.
-She holds a doctorate from the Poetics Program at S.U.N.Y.-Buffalo, as well an M.F.A. from New York University.
+She holds a doctorate from the Poetics Program at S.U.N.Y.-Buffalo, as well as an M.F.A. from New York University.

-A 2021 Visiting Scholar at the University of Cambridge, Dr. Darling is the author of thirty-five books, which include Look to Your Left: A Feminist Poetics of Spectacle, forthcoming from the Akron Series in Contemporary Poetics at the University of Akron Press, 2020); Formal Innovation, Conscious Experience, and the Self in Modernist Women’s Poetry (Rowman & Littlefield Publishing Group; Collaborative Poetry in the New Century, forthcoming from Rowman & Littlefield Publishing Group; Silence in Contemporary Poetry, which will be published in hardcover by Clemson University Press in the United States and Liverpool University Press in the United Kingdom; DIFFICULT: Essays on Contemporary Feminist Writing, just launched from Black Ocean; Daylight Has Already Come: Selected Poems 2014 – 2020, which will be published by Black Lawrence Press; Angel of the North, forthcoming from Salmon Poetry; two career retrospectives, also forthcoming from Salmon Poetry; Je Suis L’Autre: Essays & Interrogations (C&R Press, 2017), which was named one of the “Best Books of 2017” by The Brooklyn Rail; and DARK HORSE: Poems (C&R Press, 2018), which received a starred review in Publishers Weekly and is also available from C&R Press.
+A 2023 Visiting Scholar at the University of Cambridge, Dr. Darling is the author of thirty-nine books, which include Look to Your Left: A Feminist Poetics of Spectacle, forthcoming from the Akron Series in Contemporary Poetics at the University of Akron Press; Stylistic Innovation, Conscious Experience, and the Self in Modernist Women’s Poetry, newly released from Rowman & Littlefield Publishing Group; Collaborative Poetry in the New Century, forthcoming from Rowman & Littlefield Publishing Group; Silence in Contemporary Poetry, which will be published in hardcover by Clemson University Press in the United States and Liverpool University Press in the United Kingdom; Silent Refusal: Essays on Contemporary Feminist Writing, just launched from Black Ocean; Daylight Has Already Come: Selected Poems 2014 – 2020, which will be published by Black Lawrence Press; Angel of the North, forthcoming from Salmon Poetry; two career retrospectives, also forthcoming from Salmon Poetry; Je Suis L’Autre: Essays & Interrogations, which launched from C&R Press and was named one of the “Best Books of 2017” by The Brooklyn Rail; and DARK HORSE: Poems, which received a starred review in Publishers Weekly and is also available from C&R Press.

-Dr. Darling has also held artist-in-residence positions at the Millay Colony for the Arts, where she has served two terms as a poetry juror; the Kimmel Harding Nelson Center for the Arts, the Writer’s Room at the Betsy Hotel — South Beach, where she served as writer-in-residence on two occasions; the Helene Wurlitzer Foundation of New Mexico, where she has held multiple residencies; Cassis A.I.R.; the Seaside Institute’s Escape to Create Artist-in-Residence Program; S.I.M./The Association of Icelandic Artists, where she served as Writer-in-Residence; Cité Internationale Universitaire de Paris; the Virginia Center for the Creative Arts, where she has served as writer-in-residence on numerous occasions; the Caldera Foundation for the Arts, the Hambidge Center for the Creative Arts and Sciences, the Edward F. Albee Foundation, the I-Park Foundation, the Brush Creek Center for the Arts, the Playa Foundation for the Arts, Willapa Bay AiR, the Ucross Foundation, the Ragdale Foundation, the Santa Fe Art Institute, the Vermont Studio Center, and many other art centers around the world.
+Dr. Darling has also been awarded artist-in-residence positions at the Millay Colony for the Arts, where she has served two terms as a poetry juror; the Kimmel Harding Nelson Center for the Arts; the Wallace Stegner House; the Writer’s Room at the Betsy Hotel — South Beach, where she served as writer-in-residence on two occasions; the Helene Wurlitzer Foundation of New Mexico, where she has held multiple residencies; Cassis A.I.R.; the Seaside Institute’s Escape to Create Artist-in-Residence Program; S.I.M./The Association of Icelandic Artists, where she served as Writer-in-Residence; Cité Internationale Universitaire de Paris; the Virginia Center for the Creative Arts, where she has served as writer-in-residence on numerous occasions; the Caldera Foundation for the Arts; the Hambidge Center for the Creative Arts and Sciences; the Edward F. Albee Foundation; the I-Park Foundation; the Brush Creek Center for the Arts; Willapa Bay AiR; the Ucross Foundation; the Ragdale Foundation; the Santa Fe Art Institute; the Vermont Studio Center; and many other art centers around the world.

-Dr. Darling has lectured on contemporary literature, poetics, the publishing arts, and creative writing at San Diego State University, where she served as Editor-in-Residence; The New School; the Ionion Center for the Arts in Culture in Greece, where she led a master class in literary translation; Poetry @ Tech, a workshop series hosted by the writing program at Georgia Tech; Calvin College’s Hudson-Townsend Publishing Institute, where she served as the keynote speaker; New York University, as well as NYU’s Summer Paris Writing Program; the Sorbonne Library in Paris; the Yale University Writers Workshop; the Columbia University Undergraduate Writing Program, as well as Columbia University’s Summer Program for Young Writers; the Antioch University — Los Angeles M.F.A.
+Dr. Darling has also lectured on contemporary literature, poetics, the publishing arts, and creative writing at San Diego State University, where she served as Editor-in-Residence; The New School; the Ionion Center for the Arts in Culture in Greece, where she led a master class in literary translation; Poetry @ Tech, a workshop series hosted by the writing program at Georgia Tech; Calvin College’s Hudson-Townsend Publishing Institute, where she served as the keynote speaker; New York University, as well as NYU’s Summer Paris Writing Program; the Sorbonne Library in Paris; the Yale University Writers Workshop; the Columbia University Undergraduate Writing Program, as well as Columbia University’s Summer Program for Young Writers; the Antioch University — Los Angeles M.F.A.
 Program for Writers; the M.F.A.
 Program for Writers at Fairfield University; Susquehanna University; the Fine Arts Work Center in Provincetown; the Idyllwild Arts Academy; Vermont College of the Fine Arts; the Leopardi Writers Workshop in Recanati, Italy; the Maslow Family Foundation Graduate Creative Writing Program at Wilkes University; the M.F.A.
-Program for Writers at Wichita State University; the Poetics Program at the University at Buffalo; the University of Missouri at Columbia; the University of North Texas; Drake University; Buffalo State University; Florida International University; the University of Arizona; Western Washington University; the Poets and Writers Maureen Egen Writers Exchange Program; the Roxbury Poetry Festival; the Massachusetts Museum of Contemporary Art; the Hudson Valley Writers Center; and the Castle of Otranto in Italy.
-In 2019, she was granted a five-year tenure as an expert consultant with the U.S. Fulbright Commission.
+Program for Writers at Wichita State University; the Poetics Program at the University at Buffalo; the University of Missouri at Columbia; the University of North Texas; Drake University; Texas Tech University; Buffalo State University; Florida International University; the University of Arizona; Western Washington University; the Poets and Writers Maureen Egen Writers Exchange Program; the Roxbury Poetry Festival; the Massachusetts Museum of Contemporary Art; the Hudson Valley Writers Center; and the Castle of Otranto in Italy.

 Dr. Darling is represented by Mark Falkin of Falkin Literary and Marilyn Allen of the Allen O’Shea Literary Agency for book-length nonfiction.
 For speaking engagements, she is represented by Jean Jay of the Ovation Agency.